ClickUp Training 101: How to Set Up ClickUp & Build Strong SOPs

 If you want to take the next step and start exploring ClickUp further, you might want to start in the bottom corner.

-From the Quick Create menu, you can create lots of new things.
-I’d suggest you start watching some of the other YouTube videos I have on specific features from the Quick Start Menu when those features actually come up.
+There you can actually create lots of new things from this Quick Create menu.
+I’d suggest you start watching some of the other YouTube videos I have on specific features from the quick start menu when those features actually come up.

 What Next?
 Notification Settings!